influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ## Load tasks with Kapacitor

 To load a task with Kapacitor, save the TICKscript in a _load_ directory specified in `kapacitor.conf`.
 TICKscripts must include the database and retention policy declaration `dbrp`.

+TICKscripts in the load directory are automatically loaded when Kapacitor starts and do not need to be added with the kapacitor define command.

 For more information, see [Load Directory](/kapacitor/v1.5/guides/load_directory/).